ruhanirabin/unattended-setup-script-debian/README.md

 ## How to Use This Script

-You can run this script directly from GitHub or a Gist using this one-liner:
+You can copy this line below run this script directly from a Root shell:

 ```bash